-Writer's Workbench uses information from those first two lines of your composition in the header line on pages printed to a shared printer and to identify users in analysis logging.
-That information is also used to identify assessment statistics when the writer is using the assessment module to track writing improvement.
+Writer's Workbench uses information from those first two lines in the header line on pages printed to a shared printer.
+WWB also uses that information to identify assessment statistics when using the assessment module to track writing improvement or to track WWB usage.